-Teacher Quality and Effectiveness
+Teacher and Leader Effectiveness

 Teachers have the greatest potential to impact student learning, and research has found that student achievement is related to teacher competence.
 AIR works to better understand and improve teacher effectiveness in the school setting.
 For example, we evaluate teacher preparation pathways, measure schools’ progress towards having “highly qualified teachers,” develop new teacher compensation strategies, and evaluate professional development approaches and programs.
 This work includes developing teacher knowledge tests and innovative approaches to measure teacher practice and student outcomes.

 Teachers matter.
 Educators, policymakers, and the general public alike agree that great teachers are vital to a thriving K-12 education system, yet the pathways to assembling a high quality teaching force remain elusive.
 This case study of Garden Grove Unified School District, winner of the 2004 Broad Prize for Urban Education, explores the district culture and commitment to continuous improvement that produce effective practices of human capital development and enable these practices to achieve success.

 Combining Multiple Performance Measures: Do Common Approaches Undermine Districts' Personnel Evaluation Systems?

 Teacher and principal evaluation systems emerging in response to federal, state, or local policy initiatives typically require that student performance be considered along with other performance measures.
 This paper examines three common approaches to combining performance measures to determine whether these approaches reliably identify high- and low-performing teachers.

 Teachers’ individual contributions to student learning and schools’ contributions are typically intertwined.
 This paper explores the key issues related to strategies for identifying a value-added model to account for school and teacher contributions that create appropriate incentives for teachers.
 The authors recommend estimating between-school differences and then considering what part of those